AshleynWebb/Better-Book-Tracker/README.md

 1. Use of arrays, objects, sets or maps to store and retrieve information about books.
 2. Data analysis of stored book information for display.
-3. Regular expression for user input validation.
-4. Text analysis and display of useful information.
+3. Text analysis and display of useful information.
 5. Third-party API data retrieval and display.

 ## Key Functionalities